Yejashi/obsidianNotes/Research/LLVM/General Knowledge/Structure of a Compiler.md

 The `llvm::MemoryBuffer` class provides read-only access to a block of memory, filled with the content of a file.
 On request, a trailing zero character ('\x00') is added to the end of the buffer.
 We use this feature to read through the buffer without checking the length of the buffer at each access

+ The llvm::StringRef class encapsulates a pointer to a C string and its length.
+Because the length is stored, the string need not be terminated with a zero character ('\x00') like normal C strings.
+This allows an instance of StringRef to point to the memory managed by MemoryBuffer.